noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

 Once you know what parts of your code are slowing you down, and you have a method to test speed, you need tools and options for writing faster functions.
-Here are a few
+Here are a few.

 ### Vectorization